gregfenton/serverless-stack-com/_chapters/add-an-api-to-get-a-note.md

 });
 ```

-This follows exactly the same structure as our previous `create.js` function.
+This follows exactly the same structure as our previous `create.ts` function.
 The major difference here is that we are doing a `dynamoDb.get(params)` to get a note object given the `userId` (still hardcoded) and `noteId` that's passed in through the request.

 ### Add the route

 Let's add a new route for the get note API.

-{%change%} Add the following below the `POST /notes` route in `stacks/ApiStack.js`.
+{%change%} Add the following below the `POST /notes` route in `stacks/ApiStack.ts`.

 ```js
 "GET /notes/{id}": "packages/functions/src/get.main",